 It is done as per Test plan.
 By following the test plan before doing integration testing mitigate the chaos and gives a clear path in performing integration testing effectively.

-Objectives of integration testing:
+Objectives of System Integration testing:

 Objectives of integration testing include: